Skip to content

 Active Scanners

-10. Click the Save button to save the updates to your custom policy.
+11. Click the Save button to apply your changes.